 D-2, Dreamcast, 2000

-The 3rd ingredient of this genre mix are the randomly occurring battles, which take the form of a 360 degree cursor-driven lightgun game – describing them as being FPS in nature would be a mistake, since apart from being able to turn 360 degrees, you’re rooted to the spot.
-They’re actually integrated really well, since they use precisely the same environment of wherever you were standing when they start.
+The 3rd ingredient of this genre mix are the randomly occurring battles.
+It take the form of a 360 degree cursor-driven lightgun game – describing them as being FPS in nature would be a mistake.
+Since apart from being able to turn 360 degrees, you’re rooted to the spot.
+They’re actually integrated really well.
+Since they use precisely the same environment of wherever you were standing when they start.
 As also noted by most players, random battles are preceded by the rather ominous sound of the Dreamcast’s disc-drive increasing speed to load the data, thereby unintentionally warning of a sudden attack.
 As you win battles you earn experience in an RPG fashion, which yields a level up and stats boost.
 There are also regular boss encounters.